What is a cross-border mass payout?

 Cross-border mass payout refers to sending funds to a large number of vendors located outside of the United States in bulk.
 Using this feature, you can upload a CSV file into Routable to make a number of domestic and cross-border payments simultaneously.

-⭐ Important: This feature is currently available only for Routable accounts which have no accounting software integration.
-Compatibility with our NetSuite integration is coming soon, though!
+⭐ Important: This feature is currently available only for Routable accounts with an Oracle NetSuite integration or accounts with no accounting software integration.

 Preparing your cross-border mass payout CSV file

 In order to use the cross-border mass payout feature, you’ll need to upload a CSV file containing all of the necessary details for each payable.
 Learn how to prepare your CSV file for upload and initiate a bulk payout below.